What comes to your mind when you think of a CRM portal?

 - You want to provide customers with a secure place to order, track the status, manage their invoices and tickets, and arrange payments.

-According to research, 60% of US consumers prefer automated self-service rather than talking to a customer support rep. And the global pandemic has sped up the digital transformation, agree 75% of the global leaders.
+According to research, 60% of US consumers prefer automated self-service rather than talking to a customer support rep. And the global pandemic has sped up the digital transformation market, agree 75% of the global leaders.
 This self-service trend is soon going to be an essential step as technology becomes more prevalent.
 Let me tell you that now customers prefer automated interactions with chatbots for simple tasks.
 It’s just a matter of time before businesses start implementing CRM portals for customer experience.

 Customer Portal Solution: Applications